rubin-dp0/cst-dev/AMM_detritus/nb9a_command_line.rst

 3.2 Visualizing the ``QuantumGraph``

 In addition to generating and printing out the ``QuantumGraph`` you can also visualize the ``QuantumGraph`` as a "flowchart" style diagram.
 Perhaps counterintuitively, visualization of the ``QuantumGraph`` is performed with ``pipetask build`` rather than ``pipetask qgraph``.
-This is because the ``QuyantumGraph`` visualization depends only on the structure of the pipeline definition, and not on details of exactly which patches/tracts/exposures will be processed.
+This is because the ``QuantumGraph`` visualization depends only on the structure of the pipeline definition, and not on details of exactly which patches/tracts/exposures will be processed.
 For this same reason, you don't need to specify all of the command line parameters (like the Butler query string) when generating the ``QuantumGraph`` visualization.
-The ``pipetask build`` command to generate the ``QuantumGraph`` visualization of your custom processing is:
+The ``pipetask build`` command to generate the ``QuantumGraph`` visualization of your custom coadd processing is:

 .. code-block::